‘Teen Mom 2’ Jenelle Evans Shares New Pictures Of Daughter Ensley On Instagram

 Teen Mom 2 star Jenelle Evans and her daughter Ensley have been trending on Google and social media off and on since she gave birth to her on January 24 at 12:49 p.m.

-Fortunately, for Teen Mom 2 fans who closely follow Jenelle – she has been pretty friendly about sharing pictures of her new daughter Ensley on social media for the world to see.
-In fact – just recently – Jenelle shared three photos of a photo shoot with her, her daughter, and her boyfriend David.
+Fortunately for Teen Mom 2 fans who closely follow Jenelle, she has been pretty friendly about sharing pictures of her new daughter, Ensley, on social media for the world to see.
+In fact, just recently, Jenelle shared three photos of a photo shoot with her, her daughter, and her boyfriend David.

-The first picture of Jenelle, her boyfriend, and her daughter captioned, “Mommy life is the best life. #Photoshoot #BabyGirl #EnsleyJolie” can be viewed below.
+The first picture of Jenelle, her boyfriend, and her daughter, captioned, “Mommy life is the best life. #Photoshoot #BabyGirl #EnsleyJolie” can be viewed below.

 Mommy life is the best life. ???? #Photoshoot #BabyGirl #EnsleyJolie